-Our observations indicate that the fracture-hosted cavities in Devonian Limestone basement are fault-related fissures formed at, or within no more than a few hundred metres of the surface that have been pervasively infilled by Permian red sediment, with broadly contemporaneous calcite (and minor quartz) mineralization.
-The near surface interpretation is predicated on the close spatial association between the occurrence of the red sediment fills and the presence of the regional (early Permian) unconformity.
-The clastic material either fell, or was washed, into a network of long-lived open, subterranean cavities and was then variably reworked and redistributed by periodic upward-directed fluid fluxes (Fig. 11).
+Our observations indicate that the fracture-hosted cavities in the Devonian limestone basement are fault-related fissures formed at, or within no more than a few hundred metres of, the surface.
+These cavities have been pervasively infilled by Permian red sediment, with broadly contemporaneous calcite (and minor quartz) mineralization.
+The near-surface interpretation is predicated on the close spatial association between the occurrence of the red sediment fills and the presence of the regional (early Permian) unconformity.
+The clastic material either fell, or was washed, into a network of long-lived open, subterranean cavities and was then variably reworked and redistributed by periodic upwards-directed fluid fluxes (Fig. 11).
 The intimate association between the sediment fills and the calcite-dominated mineral fills suggests that these fluid fluxes are plausibly related to active rifting in the early development of the Portland-Wight Basin.

-Karstification vs tectonic fissure formation
+Karstification v. tectonic fissure formation

-Karstification plays a significant role in the development of cavity systems in shallow basement carbonates world-wide (Hauselmann et al. 1999).
-In the Tor Bay area, large Quaternary cave systems are known within the carbonate basement, such as Kent's Cavern (Lundberg & McFarlane 2007).
-However, most of the fracture cavities directly associated with Permian sediment and mineral fills in fissured limestone show very angular cavity walls and asperities with little or no evidence for aperture widening and dissolution (see also examples discussed by Woodcock et al. 2014).
-The preservation of faults with shear offsets and slickenlines is further evidence for tectonic faulting at the time of open fissure formation.
+Karstification has a significant role in the development of cavity systems in shallow basement carbonates worldwide (Hauselmann et al. 1999).
+In the Tor Bay area, large Quaternary cave systems are known within the carbonate basement, such as Kent's Cavern (Lundberg and McFarlane 2007).
+However, most of the fracture cavities directly associated with Permian sediment and mineral fills in fissured limestone show very angular cavity walls and asperities, with little or no evidence of aperture widening and dissolution (see also the examples discussed by Woodcock et al. 2014).
+The preservation of faults with shear offsets and slickenlines is further evidence of tectonic faulting at the time of open fissure formation.
 Fifty slickenside lineation measurements and relative displacement senses were subjected to a stress inversion analysis.
 (Fig. 12).
-The results suggest that both E-W and N-S structures formed under an extensional radial stress system (vertical $\sigma$ 1) with a NNW-SSE primary extensional axis ( $\sigma$ 3), and an ENE-WSW secondary extensional axis ( $\sigma$ 2) (Fig. 12).
-Collectively these observations suggest that the majority of fissure fills here are of tectonic origin, and the extensional stress system demonstrates that they are most likely related to the early stages of Permian rifting and basin formation rather than Variscan contractional deformation.
-Analogue models of dilatant normal fault systems in carbonates have shown how vertical tensile fissures formed in the near surface link at depth to inclined hybrid and shear fractures with dilational jogs at intermediate levels (Figs 1a, b; van Gent et al. 2010).
-Importantly, the NNW-SSE extension direction derived here is consistent with the direction of Permian rifting inferred from onshore and offshore geological studies in SW England (see Shail & Leveridge 2009 and references therein).
+The results suggest that both east-west and north-south structures formed under an extensional radial stress system (vertical $\sigma$ 1) with a NNW-SSE primary extensional axis ( $\sigma$ 3) and an ENE-WSW secondary extensional axis ( $\sigma$ 2) (Fig. 12).
+Collectively, these observations suggest that the majority of fissure fills here are of tectonic origin and the extensional stress system shows that they are most likely related to the early stages of Permian rifting and basin formation rather than Variscan contractional deformation.
+Analogue models of dilatant normal fault systems in carbonates have shown how vertical tensile fissures formed in the near-surface link at depth to inclined hybrid and shear fractures with dilational jogs at intermediate levels (Fig. 1a, b; van Gent et al. 2010).
+Importantly, the NNW-SSE extension direction derived here is consistent with the direction of Permian rifting inferred from onshore and offshore geological studies in SW England (see Shail and Leveridge 2009 and references cited therein).